cjp666/LayeredArchitecture/README.md

 # The Layers
 ## Infrastructure

 This is the actual database access, using Entity Framework as ORM.
-This is also where the concreate implementations for the repositories reside
+This is also where the concrete implementations for the repositories reside

 Should you decide on a different ORM or database system then this is the layer to be swapped out